NOUNS

 You are not hungry, are you?

 You would not like to leave now, would you?
-You would not have some tea, would you?
+You

 No, it isn’t.